 We prefer this method as it gives a more accurate number of space you will have when using the trunk.

 First, you need to gain access to the car.
-There are a couple of ways to do this

 Once you have access, fill the trunk with as much luggage as you think you would need for a trip and then measure the length, width, and height of the filled trunk.
 This will give you a reasonable estimate of how much space you would have to work with.